 Art Journey in Singapore offers beginner-friendly mosaic workshops for children as young as 4 years old.
 Parents are encouraged to participate, and no prior experience is needed.

-If your child enjoys working with their hands, clay art workshops are a must.
+If your child enjoys working with their hands, clay art jamming are a must.
 These sessions let children mold, shape, and decorate their own clay pieces, from animal figurines to cute cartoon characters.

 What kids will learn: